orgharoy/block-graph/README.md

-# Fringecore Frontend Challenge Block Graph
+# Block Graph

-Welcome to the **Fringecore Frontend Challenge Block Graph** project.
+Welcome to the **Block Graph** project.
 This is a front-end challenge aimed at creating a visually appealing block graph component.

 ## Author Details